 Fargo is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Fargo is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.

-The education level of Fargo citizens is very high relative to the national average among all cities (21.84%): 38.01% of adults in Fargo have a bachelor's degree or even advanced degree.
+The population of Fargo is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.01% of adults in Fargo have a bachelor's degree or even advanced degree.

 The per capita income in Fargo in 2010 was $30,023, which is upper middle income relative to North Dakota and the nation.
 This equates to an annual income of $120,092 for a family of four.
 However, Fargo contains both very wealthy and poor people as well.